meteofrance/meteonet/docs_src/english/getting-started.md

 After checking the notebooks, you should have all you need to start playing around with the real dataset.
 You can download it [here](https://meteonet.umr-cnrm.fr/dataset/).

+## Slack workspace

+If you have any question and/or suggestion (about the data, the toolbox, the use-cases, the kaggle page...), do not hesitate to go to our [Slack workspace](https://tinyurl.com/meteonet-slack)!